UKRI Economic and Social Research Council logo

 Overview

-This ESRC IAA funded project will facilitate the coexistence of artisanal and small-scale mining (ASM) groups and large-scale mining companies in sub-Saharan Africa.
-It builds on an IAA rapid response activity that sought to stimulate innovation and support for ASM in the region.
+This ESRC IAA funded project has supported the coexistence of artisanal and small-scale mining (ASM) groups and large-scale mining companies in sub-Saharan Africa.
+It built on an IAA funded rapid response activity that sought to stimulate innovation and support for ASM in the region.

 ASM involves low-tech, labour-intensive mineral extraction and processing, and is an important socio-economic sector for the rural poor in developing nations, many of whom have few other options for supporting their families.
 It is widely recognised as sub-Saharan Africa’s most important rural non-farm activity, providing direct employment to tens of millions of men and women, generating income to sustain family farms, bolstering food security at the local level, and funding children’s school fees.